wix/stylable/_docs/references/namespace.md

 .my-gallery__root { color: red }
 ```

-> Note: `@namespace` is not unique and scope name may still have suffix to make it unique
+> Note: Because `@namespace` is not unique, the scoped name may still have a suffix added to it to make it unique.